 Whatever your goal is, here’s the kicker: Every single decision you make in the field should keep that goal in mind.

 Should you pick a 14mm lens, or a 35mm?
 Is your composition balanced or imbalanced?
 Will your final image be bright, dark, or somewhere in between?
 What height will you place your tripod, and which elements – say, the foreground or the background – are you prioritizing in the frame?

-All of these might seem like arbitrary questions, but they’re not.
+It’s not about just what choices look the best; it’s about what choices service your vision as well as possible.
+The questions above might seem small and arbitrary, but they’re not.
 Each decision is a tiny checkmark in the “yes” or “no” column of one underlying question: Does the photo meet your goal?